tailSpike/promptpilot-pro/docs/INTEGRATIONS.md

 Notes
 - Applies when preview runs would require external provider calls and `simulateOnly` is not set.
 - If at least one ACTIVE credential exists for any targeted provider, the preview continues using available credentials.
-- Use Integration Keys to rotate a new credential, then re-run the preview to clear this warning.
+- Use Integration Keys to rotate a new credential, then rerun the preview to clear this warning.